-1. Scholarship
+1. Scholarship (Clinical or Research Track)

-Scholarship is of primary importance in the USCSOM Greenville.
 Faculty members are expected to maintain a continuous record of peer-reviewed work that contributes to the knowledge base in the faculty member's respective discipline.
-Of major importance are peer-reviewed articles in high-quality journals, research grants or scholarly projects with external support, authored or edited books, book chapters, monographs with recognized publishers, and disseminated and peer-reviewed curricular materials.
+Of major importance are peer-reviewed articles in high-quality journals, research grants or scholarly projects with external support, authored or edited books, book chapters, monographs with recognized publishers, and disseminated and peerreviewed curricular materials.
+However, we accept a broad view of scholarship in which diverse contributions may be counted as evidence to support scholarly achievements, and look to the Glassick Criteria as described by the American Association of Medical Colleges (AAMC 2013) for guidance on what should be recognized.
+Each of the 6 delineated attributes in Glassick (clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique) should be evident in scholarly works.
+[Reference: https://imp.uvic.ca/ assets/images/faculty%20development/FD%20link%20documents %20/Glassick\link.pdf).]
+We recognize that not all scholarly work should be counted equally, and that several attributes help to differentiate the value of individual works in demonstrating scholarly productivity, including the extent to which each of the Glassick categories have been met, and the influence of the work on the practice of medicine, the delivery of health care and/or the scholarly reputation of the institution.
 Development of new curricular materials or methodologies may be considered as teaching activities or research/scholarship activities depending on their dissemination and the degree to which external peers are engaged in their review.
-Due to the diversity of the disciplines represented within the Unit, the distribution of scholarly activities may vary.
+Due to the diversity of the disciplines represented within the Unit, the distribution of scholarly activities is likewise expected to vary between different members of the faculty.

 a.
-Outstanding: There must be an exemplary record of campus leadership in research/scholarship and publications of merit and significance with the candidate ideally reflecting a mixture of roles including collaborative team member, principal collaborator and/or senior author.
+Outstanding: There must be an exemplary record of campus leadership in research/scholarship and publications and/or disseminated scholarly work of merit and significance with the candidate ideally reflecting a mixture of roles including collaborative team member, principal collaborator and/or senior author.
 It is not possible to give a precise, quantitative criterion for the number of publications, since the scope and influence of the work must be weighed in each case.
 Work that is published in high impact journals or venues should be given more weight, as should collaborative clinical or curricular research that advance the institution's clinical, research and/or teaching missions.
 Peer-reviewed published curricular materials may be counted, and should be weighted in proportion to the effort required to produce the material as well as its relative impact, if known.
 Research grants awarded represent significant achievements as peer-reviewed scholarly activities.
 Consistent mentoring in research/scholarship of junior faculty within the USCSOM Greenville that results in demonstrable results is also evidence of an "outstanding" performance level.

-In addition, the candidate's scholarship should have become recognized by three or more of the following: approval or funding of a competitive research grant with candidate as the principal investigator; editorship for a refereed professional or scientific journal; appointment to a study section, scientific task force, or advisory group for NIH or equivalent; participation in a national/international task force or committee to establish clinical practice standards; or a consistent record of invited scientific presentations at national or international meetings.
+In addition, the candidate's scholarship should have become recognized by three or more of the following: approval or funding of a competitive research grant with candidate as the principal investigator; editorship for a refereed professional or scientific journal; appointment to a study section, scientific task force, research advisory group for NIH or equivalent; participation in a national/international task force or committee to establish clinical practice standards; or a consistent record of invited scientific presentations at national or international meetings.